-For four years from 2005 she was co-editor of Global Governance: A Review of Multilateralism and International Institutions which is sponsored by ACUNS - the Academic Council of the United Nations System.
+For four years from 2005 she was co-editor of Global Governance: A Review of Multilateralism and International Institutions which was then sponsored by ACUNS - the Academic Council of the United Nations System.

 Professor Stone has an outstanding publication record in leading international peer reviewed journals.
 Her publications on networks, global policy, think tanks, policy analysis, knowledege utilisation and more can be found at Google Scholar.

 Her most recent book is Open Access: Making Global Policy, Cambridge University Press, 2019.